 Ralph also has substantial experience in counseling clients regarding their compliance with federal laws, and with state and local laws primarily of the Midwestern United States.

-He is a member of the Governing Committee of the Conference on Consumer Finance Law, as well as the Legal and Regulatory Compliance Committee of the national Mortgage Bankers Association.
+He is a member of the American College of Consumer Financial Services Lawyers, a member of the Governing Committee of the Conference on Consumer Finance Law, and a Fellow of the American Bar Foundation.
+Ralph is also a member of the Legal and Regulatory Compliance Committee of the national Mortgage Bankers Association.
 He served as the Chair of the Preemption and Federalism Subcommittee for the ABA’s Consumer Financial Services Committee.
 He also served on the Law Committee for the former National Home Equity Mortgage Association, and completed two terms as Co-Chair of the Consumer Credit Committee of the Chicago Bar Association.

 Ralph is a frequent speaker on consumer lending and litigation developments.
 His publications include:

-» “Communicating with Bankrupt Mortgage Loan Borrowers: Thorny Issues and Attempts at Clarity,” 71 The Business Lawyer 2;
+» “Communicating with Bankrupt Mortgage Loan Borrowers: Thorny Issues and Attempts at Clarity,” 71 The Business Lawyer 2 (Spring 2016);

 » “Calls and Texts Under the TCPA: Ongoing Litigation and Regulatory Developments,” 68 Consumer Finance Law Quarterly Report 302 (Spring, Summer 2015);

 » “Regulation of Calls Under the TCPA: A Fog of Uncertainty Remains,” 70 The Business Lawyer 2 (Spring 2015);

 » “Preemption Developments: Early Implementation of the Dodd-Frank Act Amendments Affecting National Banks and Federal Savings Banks,” Banking & Financial Services Policy Report, Vol. 21, No. 1 (Aspen Publishers January 2012);